 If you delete an action—either by clicking Del on the Buttons, Links, and Actions page or by clicking Delete from the action’s detail page—the action is automatically removed from all layouts it’s assigned to.

-Mobile smart actions appear as a single action element in the page layout editor, but appear in the publisher on Salesforce1 as distinct create actions, which allow users to create records directly in the feed.
+Mobile smart actions appear as a single action element in the page layout editor, but appear in the action menu in Salesforce1 as distinct create actions.
+These distinct actions allow users to create records directly in the feed.
 The create actions included in the set of mobile smart actions vary depending upon the page layout’s object.